WenyueYang433/MIE1624_CHATBOT/README.md

 ## Multi-Agent Design

-The chatbot adopts a simple multi-agent architecture consisting of two parallel research components and one analysis component.
+The chatbot adopts a lightweight multi-agent-inspired architecture consisting of two parallel research components and one analysis component.

 ### 1. LocalResearcher
 The LocalResearcher is responsible for retrieving relevant information from the local document collection.
 It uses a FAISS vector index to search embedded document chunks and returns the most relevant local evidence for the user query.